-- Government clouds for when special requirements need to be met
+- Government cloud offerings for when special requirements need to be met,

-The only real difference is that AWS has been around for longer and has a more mature ecosystem.
+The only real difference is that AWS has been around for longer and has a more mature cloud environment.

 Winner: its a tie, both are great

 If your website or online services go down, you lose money – and that’s bad.
 Another big drawcard of cloud computing is high uptime.
-Both AWS and Azure have the same guaranteed availability as part of their Service Level Agreement:
+When comparing Azure vs AWS, we won’t be wrong if we conclude that both have the same guaranteed availability as part of their Service Level Agreement:

 - 99.95% uptime for compute instances

 Both companies’ track records have good and bad patches.
 Amazon had a big outage this year that brought down big sections of the internet.
 However, as Tech news site, The Information, points out, even when this is taken into account, Amazon still has a much better track record than Azure.

 - 2014 Downtime (hours) AWS 2.41 – Azure 39.77